KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_4_staging,_committing,_and_pushing_to_github.md

 3. Type `git push origin master` to initiate the push.

+    {% hint style='info' %}
-    “origin” tells Git you are pushing the changes to the original remote location and “master” indicates which branch within the remote location you'd like to push to.
+    “origin” tells Git you are pushing the changes to the original remote location

+    “master” indicates which branch within the remote location you'd like to push to.
+    {% endhint %}

 Voila!
 You have pushed your first revision to GitHub!